Eden-Kramer-Lab/spectral_connectivity/paper.md

 ---
-title: 'Spectral Connectivity: A Python Package for Computing Multitaper Spectral Estimates and Frequency-Domain Brain Connectivity Measures on the CPU and GPU'
+title: 'Spectral Connectivity: a python package for computing multitaper spectral estimates and frequency-domain brain connectivity measures on the CPU and GPU'
 tags:
   - Python
   - Neuroscience